pratap-c1/specs-tpa/TPA-API-specs.md

 2. `tpappVersion` : version of the app that is being updated
 3. `updateType` : one of the following values:
     1. `DELETE_AND_UPDATE` : this will trigger following action: delete all the files in the pre-defined folder and the move the new contents of the zip file to that folder
+    2. `ONLY_UPDATE` : this will trigger following action:
+        1. If files are present both zip and in the pre-defined folder, then files in pre-defined folder will be replaced by zip files
-    2. `ONLY_UPDATE` : this will replace only those files on that folder which have same name.
-Copy the new files from the zip to that folder.
-Keep the files in the folder as it is if they are not present in the zip
+        2. Files which are new and present in the zip but not in the pre-defied folder are copied to the pre-defined folder
+        3. File which are there in the pre-defined folder but are not there in the zip are kept as it is in the pre-defined folder

 RESPONSE - code - 200